Backface-visibility - Property CSS

 With Javascript, read the value of backface-visibility.

-With Javascript, read the calculated value of backface-visibility.
+With Javascript, read the computed value of backface-visibility.

 With JQuery, change the value of backface-visibility.